AqeelMirza/LandmarkRemark/README.md

 5. Comments and Documentation - 1hrs

 ## Screen Recording and Screenshots
-Working of Landmark Remark App on Google Pixel 2 can be viewed under ScreenRecording(Video) and Screenshots Folders.
+Recording of running Landmark Remark App on Google Pixel 2 can be viewed under ScreenRecording(Video) and Screenshots Folders.